uncognic/uncognic.github.io/index.md

 # **wjk4**
-this is, uh my site i guess. it's far from coplete, that's one thing i can say about it.
+this is, uh my site i guess. it's far from complete, that's one thing i can say about it.